-program that airs on Discovery Channel in Canada.
+Junk Raiders was a Reality TV program that aired on Discovery Channel in Canada from 2009 to 2012.
 The premise is simple — in the heart of Toronto, a team of "freecyclers" armed with nothing more than creativity, ingenuity, and $5000, will perform a complete renovation using materials scavenged from roadsides, donated by the public, and negotiated from dumps and factories.
 And they'll get it done in a month.

-The team changes every season, so far only two staying on for all three: Geoff Woodmansey, contractor, host and head of the team, and Gordie Wornoff, a carpenter and salvager who lives a freegan lifestyle.
+The team changed every season, with only two staying on for all three: Geoff Woodmansey, contractor, host and head of the team, and Gordie Wornoff, a carpenter and salvager who lives a freegan lifestyle.
 Michelle Mawby, interior designer, returned in Season 3 from Season 1 working independently for the client, but was absent in Season 2.
-Otherwise, aside from a two-episode cameo in Season 3 from Season 2's Tommy, there are no other returning members.
+Otherwise, aside from a two-episode cameo in Season 3 from Season 2's Tommy, there were no other returning members.

 For the first season, the group renovated an old factory floor into a high-end loft for college and university technological graduates.
 In the second season, they were tasked with transforming a shipping container into a clubhouse for the Evergreen Brick Works project.
 In the third season, they renovated a restaurant in downtown Toronto.